pimcore/pimcore/docs/Development_Documentation/08_Tools_and_Features/09_Tags.md

   ...
 ```

-#### Assing a new tag to the element.
+#### Assign a New Tag to a Element

-If there is needed to add newly created tag to the element, firstly you have to add a new tag,
+To add a new tag an element, first create the new tag and after that just use the `\Pimcore\Model\Element\Tag::addTagToElement`
-after just use the `\Pimcore\Model\Element\Tag::addTagToElement` method to assign the tag to the chosen element (by element id).
+method to assign the tag to the chosen element (by element id).

 ```php
 $tag =  new \Pimcore\Model\Element\Tag();